CElbing/QR_Qualz/README.md

 R — Result

-> At this point in development, I have created a proof of concept for what will turn into a versatile application, and I am excited to continue developing this application.
+> At this point in development, I have created a proof of concept for what will turn into a versatile application, and I am excited to continue with its development.

 > It is currently stored on a Raspberry Pi and hosted using an Apache server, which is used to show that the QR codes work as expected.